Munich. The leader of a 2019 BMW Motorrad Race Trophy is

 third place went to Ilya Mikhalchik (UKR) and Mathieu Gines (FRA).

-Trophy were distinguished during a awards evening.
+Trophy were honoured at the awards evening.

 Marquardt and Dr. Markus Schramm, Head of BMW Motorrad, together with